-Once a retailer has officially gone into administration it will usually remain open for a number of weeks in an attempt to clear its remaining stock and raise as much money as possible.
+Once a retailer has officially gone into administration, it usually stays open for a number of weeks to clear its remaining stock and raise as much money as possible.

-If you have store credit or gift vouchers you should spend these while the store is still trading.
-If you do not do this you will have to claim their worth back from the administrators and may end up getting little back, if anything.
+If you have store credit or gift vouchers, you should spend these while the store is still trading.
+If you don't do this, you will have to claim their worth back from the administrators and may end up getting little (if anything) back.

-Make sure you keep the receipts from any purchases that you make as you may be able to make a claim if the product later turns out to be faulty.
+Make sure you keep the receipts from any purchases you make, as you may be able to make a claim if the product later turns out to be faulty.

-If the store is still open then you should speak to staff and see whether they are able to issue a replacement.
-However, if they are unable to do this, or the store is closed for business you will need to place a claim with the administrators.
+If the store is still open, speak to staff to see if they can offer a replacement.
+If they are unable to do this, or the store is closed for business, you will need to place a claim with the administrators.

-If the company are unable to fulfill your order and you have already laid down either a partial deposit, or the full amount, there are several courses of action available to you.
-The most appropriate will depend on the value of your unfulfilled order and how you paid.
+If the company is unable to fulfill your order and you have already laid down either a partial deposit, or the full amount, there are several courses of action available to you.
+The most appropriate will depend on the value of your unfulfilled order and how you paid: